MicaFesta/latch-security-challenge/README.md

 ## latch-security-challenge
-Challenge for a security position in Latch.
+Challenge for a security position in Latch 😉

 📣 About the guidelines:
 Create a new microservice that can be deployed using docker containers.
 This microservice should be delivered with all the information needed just to run without further effort.